 Traditionally, the alphabetic document has been privileged in academic settings, but arts-based and queer approaches provide lenses through which to (re)examine traditional academic practices so that over-simplified binaries can be broken down.
 This project also utilized textual analysis, interviews (from authors who have published transgenre compositions), and collage as methods.
 In employing these methods and methodologies, my project worked to (re)imagine traditional academic norms, advocate for the use of art in writing, and promote creative-critical scholarship for artists, writers, scholars, and teachers of writing.

-“Ancestors I’ll Never Know (Or, Why I’m Not Buying a Personal DNA Kit)” – essay published in The Curator
+- “Ancestors I’ll Never Know (Or, Why I’m Not Buying a Personal DNA Kit)” – published in The Curator

-The Girl With Many Names (excerpt) – hybrid-genre piece published in LossLit (No. 9)
+- The Girl With Many Names (excerpt) – published in LossLit (No. 9)

-Skin – artwork/interview published in Spry Literary Journal (No. 8)
+- Skin – published in Spry Literary Journal (No. 8)

 A full list of my publications can be found in my CV.